-With further research I was able to find some MIDI drum software (TabTrax v3.0) which lets you write/compose complete (and quite complex) drum patterns.
-Unfortunately TabTrax has quite a few bugs, but at least it does do a comprehensive job of allowing musicians to create sophisticated drum patterns complete with notation.
+With further research I was able to find some MIDI drum software (TabTrax v3.0*) which allowed one to write/compose complete (and quite complex) drum patterns.
+Unfortunately TabTrax always had quite a few bugs (prone to crashing, hanging and generally trashing your composition), but at least it did do a comprehensive job of allowing musicians to create sophisticated drum patterns complete with notation - when it did work.

 I wanted to play the drum patterns created in TabTrax through the WK-7500 (let's face it, the Windows MIDI Wavetable Synth on a laptop is worse than awful).

 Saving my song (drum track) from TabTrax to a MIDI file and loading that into the WK-7500 via the SD card to play it remotely on the WK-7500 worked just fine.
 However, what I wanted was to play directly from TabTrax on my Laptop via MIDI through the WK-7500.
 Sadly, that was a no-go!

 This is not specifically Casio's problem, but I suspect they could have made the effort to provide some support here, like a small application or widget that would have helped or even avoided this problem.

 It turns out that Microsoft (in their infinite wisdom) decided from Windows Vista onwards, that the world no longer required control over MIDI outputs via their operating systems.
 So Windows 7 (of any flavour) no longer has any provision for setting the default MIDI output device ... unless ... you are prepared to hack the registry ... or purchase some third party software (DAW program, MIDI Guitar or similar) that accesses or gets around the registry setting.